Matthew Hamilton of Milnburn

-Matthew Hamilton of Milnburn and Binning (died 1569) was a Scottish landowner and courtier.
+Matthew Hamilton of Milnburn and Binning (died 1564) was a Scottish landowner and courtier.

 Early life

 He was a son of Matthew Hamilton in Milnburn or Mylnburn or Milburne in Dalserf.
 The Mill Burn flows into the River Clyde north of the village.

 Career

 Matthew Hamilton was appointed a gentleman and squire in the king's household in 1529.

 In February 1542 James V of Scotland sent Robert Hamilton of Briggis and Matthew Hamilton of Milnburn to France.
 They were allowed to return by Regent Arran in January 1543.

-He was a Master of Household to Regent Arran, and Captain of Blackness Castle.
+He was a Master of Household to James Hamilton, Regent Arran, and Captain of Blackness Castle.
 In 1545 he was paid for "furnishing" the Regent's house (with food), and paying household fees.
 John Knox identifies Matthew Hamilton as an opponent of the Scottish Reformation in 1559, and his brother Master John Hamilton as an unlearned cleric.

+John Hamilton of Milnburn

-Master John Hamilton of Milnburn was Master of Works to Mary, Queen of Scots in 1547, and sent as ambassador to France.
+Master John Hamilton of Milnburn transported some of Regent Arran's silverware to Aberdour Castle in 1543 when it served as a pledge for a loan.
+He was Master of Works to Mary, Queen of Scots in 1547, and sent as ambassador to France.
 According to John Knox he fell and died at Dumbarton Castle on his return.
 In 1543 John Hamilton was paid in connection with attempt of Arran to divorce his wife, Margaret Douglas, Countess of Arran.
 John Hamilton began building a rampart and blockhouse at Edinburgh Castle in February 1547.
 This work was completed as the spur fortification by an Italian military engineer, Migliorino Ubaldini.